eitchtee/pyCelsiusNetwork/README.md

 # pyCelsiusNetwork
-Python's Unofficial Wrapper for CelciusNetwork API
+Unofficial Python Wrapper for the Celcius Network API